Where We Are Rooted Matters

 The Importance of Where We Are Rooted

-The psalmist tells readers that the person who is rooted in “the law of the Lord” (Psalm 1:2) is like a tree planted by streams of water.
-The message here is that the location where a tree is planted is crucial.
-A tree draws its nourishment from where it is planted, which is why it’s so important that the conditions of its environment are ideal for life.
+The psalmist tells readers that the person who is rooted in the “the law of the Lord” is like a tree planted by streams of water.
+The idea being communicated here is that the location where a tree is planted is of utmost importance.
+A tree gets its nourishment and sustenance from where it is planted.
+That is why it is so important that the conditions where a tree is planted are ideal for life.

-The term “law of the Lord” is used many times throughout Scripture.
-However, in this passage, it refers not just to the commands of the Lord but to the entire revelation of God—the gospel.
-In Greek, there are two different words for life: ζωή (zoe), which refers to the conditions necessary for life (such as bread or food), and βίος (bios), which refers to the duration of life.
+The term “law of the Lord” is used many times throughout scripture.
+However, in this passage, it’s not referring to simply the commands of the Lord.
+Rather, it’s referring to the entire revelation of God.
+Or what New Testament believers would call the gospel.
+In Greek there are two different words for life, ζωή which refers to the conditions necessary for life - for example bread or food.
+And βίος which is the period or duration of life.
 1 John 5:12 says, “Whoever has the Son has life; whoever does not have the Son of God does not have life.”
-The word life here is ζωή.
-In other words, Jesus is the condition necessary for life.
+The word life in this verse is ζωή.
+In other words, Jesus is the conditions necessary for life.
 He is what sustains our life.

-Where we are rooted matters so much because our roots reveal where we look for life.
-If our lives are rooted in comfort, we’ll always be seeking life in what’s comfortable.
-If we’re rooted in success, we’ll look for life in our accomplishments.
-But if our lives are rooted in Jesus—the author of life, the Word of God, and the living water—than we will look to him for life.
+Where we are rooted matters so much because where we are rooted is where we look for life.
+If our lives are rooted in comfort, then we will always be looking for life in what is comfortable.
+If our lives are rooted in success, then we will always be looking for life in our accomplishments.
+But if our lives are rooted in Jesus (the author of life, the word of God, and the living water) that we can not only survive but thrive in our broken world.

 The Results of Being Rooted in the Right Place

-The psalmist goes on to list three positive results of being rooted in “the law of the Lord” (the gospel).
+The psalmists proceeds to list three good things that are the result of being rooted in “the law of the Lord” (the gospel).
 Roots don’t produce fruit.
-They don’t even contribute to the visible beauty of a tree.
-The primary job of a tree’s roots is to channel nutrients from the ground.
-When a tree is rooted in the right place, it can survive dry seasons and produce good fruit.
-It can be a source of beauty, life, and rest to the world around it.
-When our lives are rooted in the streams of the gospel, we too can survive dry seasons and produce good things.
-We can be a source of beauty, life, and rest.
+Roots don’t even contribute to seen beauty of a tree.
+The primary job of a tree’s roots is simply to be channels for the nutrients that a tree is rooted in.
+When a tree is rooted in the right place, not only can it survive dry seasons, but it can produce good things.
+It can be a place if beauty, life, and rest to the world around it.
+When our lives are rooted in the streams of the gospel, we can not only survive the dry seasons of but produce good things.
+We can be a place of beauty, life, and rest.